 Frequently Asked Questions

-This syrup is super easy and lucky for you, I have a full recipe for it so click here to check it out.
+This simple syrup is super easy to make with only sugar, water, and a hint of rose water or orange blossom water.
+I have a full recipe for it so click here to check it out.

 Knafeh is a delightful and traditional dessert beloved by many.
 However, there are also some easy and non-traditional ways to enjoy this delectable treat, such as Knafeh Pancakes, Knafeh Cheesecake, and Easy No Bake Knafeh Cups.